Welcome!

 I’m a Postdoctoral Scholar in the Computer Science Department at Stanford University, advised by Dan Jurafsky at the Stanford NLP group.
 Previously, I got my Ph.D. in Computer Science at EPFL, where I was advised by Robert West at the Data Science Lab.

 In my research, I develop computational approaches to address societal issues.
-I leverage large language models, data science, and causal inference.
+I develop and apply large language models, data science, and causal inference methods.
 I also study the biases, limitations, and social implications of AI in social contexts.

 Contact: [email protected]